List of Diary of a Wimpy Kid characters: Linda Jefferson

 Linda Jefferson is Rowley's mother.
 She often seems to be concerned about Rowley, such as the time he broke his big toe after Greg put one of his dad's dumbbells under a pillow that Rowley kept kicking at Greg's sleepover.
 She also had Greg apologize to her for what he did to Rowley.
 Despite this, Mrs. Jefferson always enjoys Greg's company with Rowley.
 Although Mrs. Jefferson likes Greg, she does not let him come over because her husband dislikes him.
+She often sneaks healthy foods into other foods, for example by putting spinach in brownies.
 On day 24 of the online version, it is revealed that her first name is Linda from Greg's The Boy Whose Family Thinks He's a DOG comic.

 In the film adaptations, Rowley's mother is portrayed by Kaye Capron in Diary of a Wimpy Kid (who in turn is the real-life mother of Robert Capron, the actor who plays Rowley) and by Bronwen Smith in Dog Days.

-Rowley's grandfather
+Grandpa Jefferson

-Rowley's grandfather only appears in Rodrick Rules in a minor role.
+"Grandpa" Jefferson first appears in Rodrick Rules in a minor role.
 The Jeffersons were holding a birthday party for him with Greg invited, where he states that he wants a chocolate cake the next year.
 Greg (who is bound by a promise to always tell the truth) then suggests that he may not be alive next year, angering Mr. Jefferson.

 In Diary of an Awesome Friendly Kid: Rowley Jefferson's Journal, he has a very different appearance and it is unknown if they are the same person.
 In this book, Rowley explains that he called his grandfather "Bampy" because he could not say "Grandpa" when he was two.
-As he got older, he was not allowed to change what he called him, and as his grandfather got older, he only said "Bampy", suggesting he was struggling with insanity and had to be put down.
+As he got older, he was not allowed to change what he called him, and as his grandfather got older, he only said "Bampy", suggesting he was struggling with insanity and had to be euthanised.
 A year later, Rowley described an experience that made him believe he encountered Bampy's ghost while staying at his old log cabin.